OpenNebula/docs/source/management_and_operations/backups/overview.rst

 |  vCenter   | vCenter                | Not supported                       |
 +------------+------------------------+------+-----------+------+-----------+

-\ :sup:`*` Means any datastored based on files with the given format, i.e. NFS/SAN or SSH
+\ :sup:`*` Means any datastore based on files with the given format, i.e. NFS/SAN or SSH